tim-roberts1/tva/packages/design-tokens/README.md

 There are two types of tokens to create: private or public.

-### Creating private tokens

-To create a new private token, simply add the token to the **base** directory.
+### Base Tokens

+These our all of the projects private tokens and single source of truth for each custom theme value (i.e. light, dark, flow-dark, etc.).
 Everything inside here will get filtered out during the build process.
 Private tokens are only meant to be used as reference items for public tokens.

 ### Creating public tokens

 Public tokens are the [semantic tokens](https://design.pluralsight.com/development/packages/tokens/intro#naming-convention) we ship to each team/product within Pluralsight.
-Therefore, it should rarely be updated or added to unless there is a new branding **color** change.
+Therefore, it should rarely be updated or added to unless there is a new branding color/theme change.

 This is to help keep all of our teams apps as performant as possible since the quanity and _usage_ of tokens **can make a negative impact** in browsers.

+### Updating custom themes

+If a theme needs to be updated (i.e. light, dark, flow-dark, etc.), all you need to do is edit the `value` in the `tokens/base/<file>.yaml` location.
+However, due to the custom tooling we are using, there are a few rules to consider:

+- **DO NOT EDIT ANYTHING IN THE PUBLIC DIRECTORY**.
+These values source all the base tokens and should never be altered.
+- **DO NOT CHANGE PROJECT STRUCTURE OR FILE NAMES**.
+We use a strict and complex filtering sytems that depends on both of these to be consistent.

+Our base directory uses a file system that matches the PS Brand Theme color guide to help keep all of our themes consistent.
+For all themes, the "accent" correlates to the "default" semantic tokens.

 ## Testing your updates